rlhickey/bias-cascade/08_the_second_lens.md

 *The architect comes before the aim.*

-*The second lens was always here.*
+*The second lens comes after.*

+*From ash we echo — the echo is the seed.*

 ---